ncbi/vadr/documentation/alerts.md

   * `TOY50-AE2` sequence:

-  This sequence is similar to `TOY50-AE1` except the stretch of Ns begins at position 29 and continues to the position 38 which is the final position of the sequence causing the *ambgnt3s* alert with description *N_AT_END* to be reported because the sequence ends with a stretch of 10 consecutive Ns.
+  This sequence is similar to `TOY50-AE1` except the stretch of Ns begins at position 29 and continues to the position 38 (`seq coords:29..38:+`) which is the final position of the sequence causing the *ambgnt3s* alert with description *N_AT_END* to be reported because the sequence ends with a stretch of 10 consecutive Ns.
 Because the